mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/index.md

 beta: false
 ---

 This section describes how to upgrade your Konvoy clusters to the latest versions.
-To prevent compatibility issues, you must first [upgrade Kommander][upgrade_kommander] on your Management Cluster before upgrading to DKP.

-[upgrade_kommander]: /dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/
+To prevent compatibility issues, review and ensure you are following the correct upgrade for customers with an [Enterprise][enterprise_upgrade] or [Essential][essential_upgrade] license.

+[enterprise_upgrade]: /dkp/kommander/2.2/dkp-upgrade/enterprise-upgrade
+[essential_upgrade]: /dkp/kommander/2.2/dkp-upgrade/essential-upgrade